cpiod/sugar-doc/README.md

     spritesheet(sheet)

-Change the current spritesheet?
+Change the current sprite sheet?

 ## newsrf

     newsrf("../../punkcake/punkcake_sheet.png", "pcd_sheet")

-Load a spritsheet?
+Load a sprite sheet?

+## sset

+Set a pixel color in the sprite sheet

+## sget

+Get a pixel color from the sprite sheet

 ## spr